00-YusraKhan/Ai266-spring22/README.md

 This course is the core part of computer science and nowadays it plays a more vital role in upcoming days.
 ##### Namish Ali
 ##### Kausar Bilal
+For automation in everything that will automatically functions itself